saad-script/ssbu-online-deluxe/README.md

 Best profile for doubles:
   - LLDoubles

-> Applies **selected render profile automatically** when entering a valid online match.
+> The mod will apply the **selected render profile automatically** when entering a valid online match.
 > Reverts to **vanilla settings** after exiting
+> You can play offline/training modes without having to worry about timing differences.

 ## 📝 Notes and Contribution